enkidevs/curriculum/javascript/core/types/the-difference-between-null-undefined-and-nan.md

 ```

 In contrast, a variable can be assigned the value `null`.
-In which case it is considered *defined* (even though it's set to nothing):
+In which case it is considered *defined* (even though it's set to a special value that represents nothing):
 ```
 var Enki = null;
 console.log(Enki);